- Show courtesy and respect by following directions from administration, faculty, and staff.

 - Progress reports will be sent home at midterm.

 - Parent/Teacher Conferences are held during the school year to discuss the academic and citizenship progress of students.

-- Fall and Spring Showcase: These give each student a chance to show-off academic excellence and celebrate their success with parents.
+- Spring Discovery Showcase: This give each student a chance to show-off academic excellence and celebrate their discoveries with parents.

 Appointments With Teachers

 If a parent needs to meet with a teacher or a counselor, they should call the school for an appointment during office hours at 801-465-6040.